knewyousir/WFI-session-3/readme.md

 <% } %>
 ```

-Now, refresh your browser and you should be able to see all entries.
+Now, refresh your browser and you should be able to see titles for all entries.

 <!-- ```js
 app.get('/:entry', (req, res) => {